Congo to receive first group of deportees from US this week, sources say - MyJoyOnline

 They will be the first to land in the Central African country as part of an agreement with the Trump administration announced on April 5, two days after Reuters reported the two countries were negotiating a deal for Congo to receive third-country deportees.

+It also follows the signing of a strategic partnership granting the United States preferential access to Congo's critical minerals.

-The timing of the arrival of the deportees and details on how they will be accommodated in Congo have not been previously reported.
+The timing of the deportees' arrival and details of how they will be accommodated in Congo have not been previously reported.

 The deportees are expected to reach Congo by Friday and be housed in a hotel near Kinshasa's main airport, three of the sources said, speaking on condition of anonymity because of the sensitive nature of the move, which has attracted criticism from human rights groups and opposition politicians in Congo.